MPF-Optimization-Laboratory/MatrixTensorFactor.jl/paper/paper.typ

 Some iterative algorithms produce the exact solution of a problem after a finite number of iterations.
 Generalized minimal residual method (GMRES) is a good example of this \[TODO cite!\].
 Our algorithm, like many others, only converges to the exact solution in the limit as the number of iterations grow.
 Since we would like a solution in finite time, we must halt the algorithm early.

 In finite precision, we can halt the algorithm if we can guarantee the solution is accurate to machine precision.
 This can often be too strict if convergence is not at a fast enough rate.
 Furthermore, depending on #emph[why] we are decomposing a tensor, we may want different stats to be within a given a tolerance.
-BlockTensorDecomposition.jl attempts to solve this issue by defining some standard criteria that can be used to halt the algorithm.
+BlockTensorFactorization.jl attempts to solve this issue by defining some standard criteria that can be used to halt the algorithm.
 These are subtypes of the abstract type `AbstractStat` and are listed below.

 ```julia
 # X is the decomposition model e.g. Tucker((B, A1, A2, A2)))